Combined Heat and Power Partnership

 What is EPA's CHP Partnership?

-The Combined Heat and Power (CHP) Partnership is a voluntary program seeking to reduce the environmental impact of power generation by promoting the use of CHP.
-The Partnership works closely with energy users, the CHP industry, state and local governments, and other clean energy stakeholders to facilitate the development of new projects and to promote their environmental and economic benefits.
-More information about the CHP Partnership can be found on the Partnership page.
+The CHP Partnership seeks to reduce the environmental impacts of electric power generation by promoting the use of CHP.
+The Partnership works closely with energy users; the CHP industry; state, local, and tribal governments; clean air officials; and other clean energy stakeholders to facilitate the development of new projects.

 How do I contact the CHP Partnership?